GuyMichael/Reactdroid/README.md

 }
 ```

-Here is how a button looks like:
+Here is how does a button look like:
 ```kotlin
 val cBtn = withBtn(R.id.button) {
     //onClick update state